Takaovi/BatchStealer/README.md

 # ㊙️ Obfuscation (Read carefully)
 * You can try [this](https://github.com/SkyEmie/batch-obfuscator)
-  * RECURRING DOES NOT WORK WITH THIS.
+  * Recurring does not work with the obfuscation.
 (Script exits when it reaches it)
-  * "START AS ADMINISTRATOR" WILL GENERATE A VISIBLE ERROR MESSAGE ON THE CMD BOX.
+  * "Start as administrator" will make a visible error message on the CMD box.

 # Thanks

 * [Screenshot-cmd (github)](https://github.com/chuntaro/screenshot-cmd)

 # Legal

 None of the authors, contributors, or anyone else connected with this open source project, in any way whatsoever, can be responsible for your use of the information or the application contained in or linked from this repository.